 The Power of Choice

-Go Gentle Australia is proud to present The Power of Choice, by award-winning photographer Julian Kingma.
+Go Gentle Australia is proud to present the Walkley Award-winning The Power of Choice by Julian Kingma.

 With forewords from Andrew Denton and Richard Flanagan, and more than 70 moving images, the book explores the human side of voluntary assisted dying and why people make this choice. .